“Pessimism becomes a self-fulfilling prophecy; it reproduces itself by crippling our willingness to act.” Howard Zinn

-I find that ‘consciously controlling my multiple sclerosis’ works for myself and my limitations.
+I find that ‘consciously controlling my multiple sclerosis’ works for me and my limitations.

 I tolerate it.
 Changed my lifestyle because of it.
 It is an inconvenience (big time) and I make the best of it.
 Inspiring

 We "manage" so many health ailments, why not MS?
-Manage makes me think taking control, taking stock of what’s working, what could improve.
+Manage makes me think about taking control, taking stock of what’s working, and what could improve.
 Moving forwards positively.